NoahFrank/github-star-counter/README.md

 ```

 ## FAQ
+### Q: How long does the sqlite3 database cache the stars for a given repositroy?
+For 7 days after the original star data was fetched.

+### Q: What's the difference between the console output and the output file?
+A: The console output shows only the top N repositories (as specified by the --top option), while the output file (if specified using -o or --output) contains all repositories found, regardless of the --top value.

 ### Q: How do I use the rate limiting options?
 A: You can adjust the rate limiting by using the `--max-requests` and `--time-period` options.
 For example, to set a limit of 5 requests every 2 seconds, you would run: